mesmacosta/datacatalog-util/tutorials/tag-templates/TUTORIAL.EXPORT.md

 Go to the
 <walkthrough-editor-open-file filePath="cloudshell_open/datacatalog-util/README.md" text="README.md">
-</walkthrough-editor-open-file> file, and find the 3.
-Export Tags to CSV file.
+</walkthrough-editor-open-file> file, and find the 5.
+Export Templates to CSV file.
 This section explains the CSV columns created when the Python CLI is executed.

 ## Set Up the Service Account